 Need more help!

-The following video demonstrates the necessary steps to accomplish the BJJ standing properly flying armbar variation.
+The following video demonstrates the necessary steps for the BJJ standing properly flying armbar variation.
 Have fun!

 Braulio Estima, Gracie Barra’s black belt, was the first BJJ fighter who tried the helicopter armbar.